sim-proxy-online/vpn_app/README.md

 - Native context menu and shortcuts (copy/paste), automatic system-proxy cleanup on exit.

 ### 🤖 Android
+- **In-app auto-update** — the APK is now downloaded and installed right inside the app: when a new version ships, an "Update available" dialog shows download progress and launches the install in one tap (the "install unknown apps" permission is requested once).
-- Reliable ping and connection via Proxy GET, even on carrier whitelists.
+- Reliable ping and connection via Proxy GET (Happ-style), even on carrier whitelists.

 ---